The legal documents you need for your EMI share option scheme

-As you use the Company Secretary product to do this, our platform will ask “Whose permission is required to make this appointment/termination?”.
+As you use the Board product to do this, our platform will ask “Whose permission is required to make this appointment/termination?”.
 This is an important question, as different appointments and terminations of directors sometimes need to be made under different sources of authority. (e.g. sometimes it is the founders choosing, sometimes it is the shareholders, sometimes it is a select group of investors).

 If you are not sure what the right answer should be, the rest of this article explains which answer you should pick.